-To give your garden maximum impact when day turns to night, you'll need some good lighting landscape ideas.
+You'll need to incorporate landscaping with lights into your garden for maximum impact when day turns to night.
 And if you're wondering what kind of looks can be achieved, you've come to the right place.

 Outdoor lighting ideas are a must for any plot – not only for aesthetics but for practicality too.
 From string lights wrapped around pergolas to candle-lit lanterns and stylish pendants above a dining zone, there are plenty of options out there.